-There are six amphibian species native to Wales.
-All amphibians need fresh water in which to lay their eggs or spawn and enough suitable habitat nearby to spend the rest of their year.
+Wales is home to six amphibian species.
+They need fresh water in which to lay their eggs or spawn and enough suitable habitat nearby to spend the rest of their year.
 They have declined in recent decades as ponds have disappeared or become polluted or acidified.
 Pond restoration and creation (even in gardens) is a great help to amphibian conservation.

 All amphibian species spend a large part of their year foraging on dry land, and they need sheltered places to hibernate.
 Hedgerows and other areas of semi-natural habitat are vital for their survival.

 The most common species are protected from sale under Schedule 5 of the Wildlife and Countryside Act 1981 (as amended).
-These are as follows:
+They are:

 - Common frog, Rana temporaria